LMCodeMonkey/arkpes-test/README.md

 ### Frontend

-I tackled the fronted last and wanted to focus on functional logic with component separation
+I tackled the fronted last and wanted to focus on functional logic with component separation.

 I chose to use Ant Design as a library for quick, functional, and pleasant looking low level components.